Aims of the Eco-audit initiative

 Environmental responsibility remains one of City Bridge Trust’s six core values.
 Many of us are aware of society’s dependence on vulnerable natural systems, and on dwindling global resources.
 However, not everyone is aware of how to make organisational changes which minimise unwanted environmental damage, while also reducing their costs.

 An Eco-audit is a process where one of our approved Eco-audit consultants assesses your current environmental performance, noting the good practices you already have in place and devising a detailed plan to improve your environmental performance.
 Our Eco-audit programme aims to help civil society organisations to:

-- making specific and measurable reductions in carbon and waste
+- make specific and measurable reductions in carbon and waste, while reducing costs

-- embedding and spreading good environmental practice throughout the sector.
+- embed and spread good environmental practice throughout their organisation and the wider sector.

 What will we fund?

 The Trust will cover the costs of an Eco-audit provided by our approved consultants.
 While the time frame and precise detail of the Eco-audit will vary according to the size and nature of an organisation, an Eco-audit is likely to include: